yogi1967/MoneydancePythonScripts/index.md

 - Extensions have a file extension of *.mxt
 - Scripts have a file extension of *.py

-**To run Extensions:**
+**To install/run Extensions:**
+1) Start Moneydance
-1) Install the Extension.
-Load Moneydance, Menu>Extensions>add from file>choose <extension_name>.mxt file
+2) Drag and drop the .mxt file onto the Moneydance left side bar; OR Menu>Extensions>add from file>choose <extension_name>.mxt file, then click open/install
-2) Accept the warning that the extension is unsigned / missing (this simply means that Moneydance have not signed / verified my extension).
+3) Accept any warning(s) that the extension is unsigned (this simply means that Moneydance have not signed / verified my extension).
 Click Install Extension.
-3) Once its installed, restart Moneydance.
+4) Once its installed, restart Moneydance.
-4) From now on, just click Menu>Extensions and the name of the Extension
+5) From now on, just click Menu>Extensions and the name of the Extension

 **To run Scripts:**
 1) Load Moneydance.
 Menu>Window>Show Moneybot Console